•

 The early years as a musician

-In 1969 in Vienna, he met Momo and Alf in a clandestine folk cellar, called the "Ei", where they formed the German-language folk band Misthaufen.
-In this line-up the band they developed a distinctive, idiosyncratic sound and image in the tradition of the german "Politischen Lied" that brought them rapid success (see a selection of newsclips and recordings, below).
-By 1973 the group had expanded to 6, when Bliem left to focus on visual arts and connected sciences and the group had begun to follow a new, commercial sound and image.
+In 1969 in Vienna, he met `Momo´ (Otto) and Alf in a clandestine folk cellar, called the "Ei", where they formed the German-language folk band Misthaufen.
+In this line-up the band they developed a distinctive, idiosyncratic sound and image in the tradition of the german style of socio-political song.
+This was received well and led to rapid public aknowledgement (see a selection of newsclips and recordings, below).
+By 1973 the group had expanded to 6 members, when Bliem left to focus on visual arts.

 Top photo (1973), from left to right: Peter Sideritz (bass); and Alf Krauliz (guitar, singer, composer, frontman and manager); Rudy Bliem (standing center figure, melody and rhythm guitar, blues harmonica, saw); Elk Kuscewski (violin) and Wolfgang Eyb (melody guitar), front Momo Klammbauer (guitar, bouzouki)

-A common thread has been the repeated focus on the visual communication of scientific content.
+A common thread throughout, beginning with his early paintings while still studying, has been the repeated focus on the visual communication of scientific content.